mindee/devrel/content/writing/markdown.md

 Here a list of guidelines for any type of content created with markdown.

-## Bold
-[Markdown standard](https://daringfireball.net/projects/markdown/) accepts double asterisks or double underscores to make text bold.
-We use the double asterisk version for bold text.

-`**my bold text**`

 ## Callouts
 Callouts are a great method to attract additional attention to specific ideas or to make it obvious that some information is optional or only important in certain situations.